madhavaramu/uSurvey/docs/groups.md

 Ex: Men, Women, Boys with age less than 18 years, etc

-<b>Purpose</b>: To differentiate the people/ respondents , to apply logic and to set Questions.
+<b>Purpose</b>: To differentiate the people/ respondents, to apply logic and to set Questions.

 <b>Precondition</b>: No dependency, can be created independently.